« 31 Crafty Flowers Day Four - Pop Open Petals Card | Main | five mamas »

 (Normally you would use matching thread, but in this case I used a contrasting thread so you could see a little better.)

-Once your petal is gathered begin the gathering stitches on the next petal without cutting the thread so the petals are connected.
+Once your petal is gathered begin the gathering stitches on the next petal without cutting the thread so that the petals are connected.

 Continue stitching, gathering and connecting until all your petals are complete.